Longjing ("Dragon Well") is China's most famous tea - no small feat! But what is it?

 2. It grows in a very scenic area

 Hangzhou's West Lake area, home to the 5 certified productions areas of Longjing tea, has been the muse of famous poets, musicians, philosophers and artists for centuries.

 Not only that, the terroir here is ideal for growing tea.
 Hangzhou has a temperate, rainy climate with high humidity and low sun radiation.
 This allows the plants to produce more amino acids and less polyphenols, giving a nutritious and fresh tasting tea.

 3. It's steeped in history and folklore

-Tea has been produced here since the 8th Century, but it only became famous when Emperor Qian Long (Qing Dynasty) tried it and loved it, and claimed that one sip of Longjing tea had restored his ill mother to health.
-It then became the sole reserve of the royal court in the 17th century.
+Tea has been produced here since the 8th Century, but it shot to fame when Emperor Qian Long (Qing Dynasty) tried it and loved it, and claimed that one sip of Longjing tea had restored his ill mother to health.
+It then became the sole reserve of the royal court in the 17th Century.

 How is authentic Longjing tea defined?

 - come from one of the 5 certified areas in Hangzhou,